voxpupuli/puppet-autofs/README.md

 ##### Direct Map `/-` arugment

-The autofs module also supports the use of the built in autofs `/-` argument used with Direct Maps.
+The autofs module supports Autofs direct maps naturally.
+For a direct map, simply specify the `mount` parameter as `/-`, just as is used for the purpose in the `auto.master` file.
+When this option is exercised, Autofs requires the keys in the corresponding map file to be absolute paths of mountpoint directories; this module does *not* validate that constraint.

 ###### Examples: